tjdetwiler/hcf/README.md

     dcpu.onPeriodic(function(cpu) {});
     // onCondFail - Called when an instruction is skipped via conditional execution dcpu.onCondFail(function(cpu, i) {});
+    // onInstrUndefined - Called when an undefined instruction is executed.
+    //   The callback must return true if it wants the CPU to fetch the next instruction.
+    //   if a non-true value is returned and the callback doesn't update cpu.mDecoded, the
+    //   cpu will be stuck in an infinite loop. onInstrUndefined(function(cpu, i) { return true; });

 Standard hardware devices are provided as well: